v2pro/koala/README.md

 # Parameters

-* KOALA_INBOUND_ADDR: ip:port, the address inbound server will bind to
+* KOALA_INBOUND_ADDR: ip:port, the address inbound server will bind to, default :2514
-* KOALA_SUT_ADDR: ip:port, the address inbound will call
+* KOALA_SUT_ADDR: ip:port, the address inbound will call, default 127.0.0.1:2515
-* KOALA_OUTBOUND_ADDR: ip:port, the address all outgoing traffic will be redirected to
+* KOALA_OUTBOUND_ADDR: ip:port, the address all outgoing traffic will be redirected to, default 127.0.0.1:2516
 * KOALA_LOG_FILE: STDOUT/STDERR/filepath, if using filepath, the log will rotate every hour
 * KOALA_LOG_LEVEL: TRACE/DEBUG/INFO/ERROR/FATAL
 * KOALA_INBOUND_READ_TIMEOUT: a duration string, set the timeout of inbound read response from sut